kubedb/docs/docs/guides/redis/concepts/redis.md

 - [Monitor Redis with builtin Prometheus](/docs/guides/redis/monitoring/using-builtin-prometheus.md)
 - [Monitor Redis with Prometheus operator](/docs/guides/redis/monitoring/using-prometheus-operator.md)

-### spec.configSource
+### spec.configSecret

-`spec.configSource` is an optional field that allows users to provide custom configuration for Redis.
+`spec.configSecret` is an optional field that allows users to provide custom configuration for Redis.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
 So you can use any kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/redis/custom-config/using-custom-config.md).

 ### spec.podTemplate